Reactions are based on the concept of Channel, so be sure to have understood this concept before you continue reading.

-A reaction consists of a trigger and one or more commands.
+A reaction consists of a trigger and at least one or more commands.
 The listed commands are executed sequentially.
 The reactions run in parallel within a dedicated thread for each of them.
-The triggers and the commands are defined in files independent from the same reaction which represents only a link.
+The triggers and the commands are defined in files that independent from the same reaction, which represents only a link.
 So it is possible to reuse commands and triggers in different reactions.

-When is monday evening and the TV turns ON the lights in the livingroom are switched off.
-At the same time the windows start to close, when all the windows are completely closed the system begins the lowering the blinds.
+When it is Monday evening, and the TV turns ON, the lights in the livingroom are switched off.
+At the same time, the windows begin to close, when all the windows are completely shuted, the system begins to lower the blinds.

 XML Representation Reaction are deployed in FREEDOMOTIC_ROOT/data/rea folder.
-This is the XML describing the previous scenary.
+This is the XML describing the previous scenery.

 <reaction> <trigger>TV turns ON</trigger> <sequences> <sequence> <command>Turn OFF Livingroom lights</command> </sequence> <sequence> <command>Close Livingroom windows</command> <command>Close Livingroom blinds</command> </sequence> </sequences> </reaction>

 This means is possible to create automations like

 IF [it's morning] AND [livingroom light is on] THEN [do something].

 light is on] part which allows you to lookup for the current value of any